chayward3113/chayward3113.github.io/README.md

     5. Click the pencil icon to edit.
     6. Change your resume’s file name to be index.md.
     7. Commit changes.
 Now if you go to https://username.github.io you should see your markdown formatted resume.
-<br>In this step we demonstrate Etter's principle of building a website.
+In this step we demonstrate Etter's principle of building a website.
 We want to create a website to ensure that everyone always has access to the most up to date version of our documentation.
 Additionally, it makes updating and distributing documentation both faster and simpler.

 4. ### Setup Markdown styling
     1. Click the Code tab in your GitHub repository.